Sanaaq community programming: Call for projects

 Participatory governance

-The centre, managed jointly by the city and the community, highlights participatory governance: Decisions relating to programming and services are made “by” the community “for” the community, to best meet residents’ hopes and needs.
+The centre, managed jointly by the city and the community, highlights participatory governance: Decisions relating to programming and services are made “by” the community “for” the community, to best meet residents’ visions and needs.

 Since winter 2023, a steering committee made up of community and cultural organizations, artists and residents has been defining the participatory governance model for the Centre Sanaaq.

-Three thematic committees have been created:
+Two thematic committees have been created:

 - The living environment committee